 I highly recommend a crate for your new pup.
 They’re great for potty training, travel or just nap time!
-Crates can be found in either these plastic types (pictured below) or wire varieties.
+Crates can be found in either these plastic types or wire varieties.
 I use both at my house.
 For most of our average sized Cavapoo you will probably want to purchase a medium sized one.
 This is a Doskocil Pet Mate medium sized that I pick up at WalMart for about $45.
 It measures 24L x 21W x 22H.
 If your puppy is estimated to mature in the smaller range 10-14 lbs. you can go a step down in crate size.

 You will need some kind of containment are for your puppy.
-I would suggest either a portable exercise pen or the Iris Dog Pen.
+I recommend the Iris Dog Pen.
 These come in 2 sizes.
-Get the taller one if you will be putting the puppy’s crate inside as a bed.
+Get the taller one.
+If you get the shorter one, trust me you’ll regret it.
 Cavapoos are smart and athletic and can easily clear a shorter pen in no time!
 You can find these on Amazon.
 (See our example below for a containment area).

-I can’t stress enough how important a containment area is for your new puppy…a nice, safe confined area when you are not able to have the puppy right with you under your supervision or you have to be at work, etc. It is a small area, but that way the puppy doesn’t have a lot of options when it comes to potty accidents.
-This is Maggie and she is only 2 lbs. so her area is small, probably 2′ x 2′.
-Bigger puppies may have a larger area, especially if you are using a crate as their bed/den place.
-Here Maggie has her bed, water, food and potty box (this was before we started the new litter box system) and she usually has a toy in there too.
+I can’t stress enough how important a containment area is for your new puppy…a nice, safe confined area when you are not able to have the puppy right with you under your supervision or you have to be at work, school, shopping etc. It is a small area, but that way the puppy doesn’t have a lot of options when it comes to relieving itself.
 As a puppy gets older and more trustworthy, the area can be enlarged.
 A lot of people start out giving their puppy way too much freedom and the puppy learns to potty everywhere, then end up wondering why they can’t get the puppy potty trained.
 Even if you are training your puppy to potty outside this is a nice set up if you’re away during the day.
 Then resume your outside training when you’re home!
-Check out this blob post for more info: http://pwdogblog.blogspot.com/2013/08/the-puppy-confinement-area.html

 This shows the taller of the Iris pens (6 panels).
 This gives more room for a puppy who has been consistently using their litter box.
 Plus there is still room for a crate, food and water and toys.
-A perfectly safe place for puppy to be when you are busy or away at work.
+A perfectly safe place for the puppy to be when you are busy or away at work.
 It also shows the type of litter box that your puppy has been using.
 Just a simple plastic container with a layer of wood pellets on the bottom.
 The wood pellets are wood pellets that are burned in a pellet stove.
 They are just pine sawdust with wax so there is nothing harmful in them.
 I buy them at our local feed/farm supply store for about $4.50 for a 40 lb bag.
 You can sometimes also find them at places like Home Depot, Wal-Mart, etc.

 And speaking of edibles; I highly recommend the supplement NuVet for your puppy (and any adult dogs you might already have).
 It’s not only a vitamin supplement but an immune system support for that growing, maturing puppy!
 Please see our “NuVet” page for more information.
 I’ve even considered making NuVet supplementation part of my puppy guarantee.
 I think it’s that important.
 Please give it a try, at least for the first year of your puppy’s life.

 Don’t forget food and water dishes for your new puppy.
 I recommend either stainless steel like these or the ceramic/crock material.
-The stainless are easy to clear, and the crock style are a bit heavier for those rambunctious puppies that tend to knock things over.
+The stainless is easy to clean, and the crock style is a bit heavier for those rambunctious puppies that tend to knock things over.